Hanhpt23/Vision-Transformer-Pytorch/README.md

-# Implement vision transformer from scratch + the Cifar-10 dataset
+# Implement vision transformer from scratch + Cifar-10 dataset
 ## Highlights:
 In this repository, we will:
 1. Explore the paper [AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE](https://arxiv.org/pdf/2010.11929.pdf).